nistech/contao-qualli.id-client/README.md

 **Frontend Module**

-To display the login button in the frontend, create a member login module and select the *mod_login_github* template.
+To display the login button in the frontend, create a member login module and select the *mod_login_qualliid* template.

 ## Installation